MakieOrg/AlgebraOfGraphics.jl/README.md

 Define an algebra of graphics based on a few simple building blocks that can be combined using `+` and `*`.
 Still somewhat experimental, may break often.

+## Acknowledgements

 Analyses rely on [StatsBase.jl](https://github.com/JuliaStats/StatsBase.jl), [Loess.jl](https://github.com/JuliaStats/Loess.jl), [KernelDensity.jl](https://github.com/JuliaStats/KernelDensity.jl), and [GLM.jl](https://github.com/JuliaStats/GLM.jl).
-Some of their documentation is copied here.
+Some of their documentation is transcribed here.

+Logo and favicon made with 🧡 by @dyogurt.